twobombs/thereminq-tensors/README.md

 <img width="1969" height="1435" alt="thereminq-resize" src="https://github.com/user-attachments/assets/2f50cca5-3c46-4445-a4da-a0d750375240" />

-As the Qiskit 2.x migration makes progress this stack will be in development mode
+As the Qiskit 2.x migration makes progress this stack will remain in development mode

 - Agency is now by default installed and enabled in both the jupyter and agent container images
 - Gemini CLI and Open Interpreter now assist development during and after the migration process